Harfenlabor/harfenlabor.com/exampleSite/content/research/venere-che-sona-d-arpa-e-due-amori-marco-marazzoli-at-the-barberini-court.md

 type = "Research"

 +++
-This article focuses on a painting by <span id="subjects_tag">Giovanni Lanfranco</span> that is today on display at the Galleria Nazionale d’Arte Antica di Palazzo Barberini (fig. 1),<sup>1</sup> depicting a harp very similar to the one usually referred to as the <span id="subjects_tag">Barberini Harp</span>,<sup>2</sup> today at the <span id="subjects_tag">Museo degli Strumenti Musicali</span> in <span id="map_tag">Roma</span> (Fig. 2).
+This article focuses on a painting by <span id="subjects_tag">Giovanni Lanfranco</span> that is today on display at the Galleria Nazionale d’Arte Antica di Palazzo Barberini (Fig. 1),<sup>1</sup> depicting a harp very similar to the one usually referred to as the <span id="subjects_tag">Barberini Harp</span>,<sup>2</sup> today at the <span id="subjects_tag">Museo degli Strumenti Musicali</span> in <span id="map_tag">Roma</span> (Fig. 2).
 It had long been thought that the Barberini family commissioned the painter Giovanni Lanfranco to produce the painting, until it was discovered that it had, in fact, been bequeathed to <span id="person_tag">Antonio Barberini</span> by the famous harpist, composer and singer <span id="person_tag">Marco Marazzoli</span>.<sup>3</sup> This article intends to, first of all, provide insights into the painting with particular regard to the representation of the harp, and to offer a more precise consideration as to when this painting was created.
 Later, we intend to analyse the painting inside Marazzoli's home by relating it to other paintings exhibited there.

 **1)** The painting and Marazzoli